Skip Navigation

 Staying Connected to Key Leaders

-Lynn says, “The Guardians’ overall philosophy is centered around utilizing the project to make a difference in the community.
+Littlejohn says, “The Guardians’ overall philosophy is centered around utilizing the project to make a difference in the community.
 They’re intentional in creating touch points with council members and other city leaders to develop a strategy that helps advance community – both businesses and residents.”

 “We’ve worked hard to stay in close contact with key government and civic officials, so they can provide feedback and help tell our story to others.
 This is especially important in their understanding of how money is being spent, what has worked and what hasn’t.
-The back-and-forth conversation can help improve programs and community impact in the future,” says Neil.
+The back-and-forth conversation can help improve programs and community impact in the future,” says Weiss.

 Educating and Empowering Small Businesses and Individuals